KEDGERS/Draft/AIOps_Containers_Anomaly_Detection.md

 | Throttling (count) | Number of CPU throttling enforcements for a container |
 | Throttling (time) | Total time that a container's CPU usage was throttled |

 An increase in CPU throttling time would be identified due to the following root causes:

  - Physical CPU is throttled
- - Cap throttled
+ - Cap is throttled
  - Share throttled (Assuming physical CPU limited as well)
  - Not throttled